hasancanbiyik/Turkish_PETs/README.md

 ## How to Use

-This section explains how to set up and run experiments using the Turkish Potentially Euphemistic Terms (PETs) dataset.
+This section explains how to set up and run experiments using the Turkish PETs dataset.
 Follow these steps to reproduce the results or adapt the setup for your own experiments.

 ---